-US stock indexes hold steady as the price of oil steadies
+Energy stocks dive anew, offset tech gains; US indexes mixed

 - Boeing admits its 747 ‘Queen of the Skies’ has no future as passenger plane

-FLASHING HIGHER: Adobe Systems jumped $4.26, or 3 percent, to $145.17 after reporting stronger revenue and earnings for its latest quarter than analysts expected.
+FLASHING HIGHER: Adobe Systems rose $2.63, or 1.9 percent, to $143.54 after reporting stronger revenue and earnings for its latest quarter than analysts expected.

+GETTING ACTIVE: La-Z-Boy jumped $5.50, or 21 percent, to $31.71 after reporting quarterly earnings that easily topped analysts’ expectations.
+Its customers have been shifting toward higher-priced and more profitable products, such as leather.

-CHINA’S ARRIVAL: Chinese shares traded in Shanghai, which have long been difficult for foreign investors to trade, rose 0.5 percent after index provider MSCI said it will include what are called “Chinese A-shares” in its widely followed Emerging Markets index.
-The move, which will begin next year, will likely cause big shifts of money by mutual funds and other investors that track the index into mainland Chinese stocks.
+CHINA’S ARRIVAL: Chinese shares traded in Shanghai, which have long been difficult for foreign investors to trade, rose 0.5 percent after index provider MSCI said it will include 222 of what are called “Chinese A-shares” in its widely followed Emerging Markets index.
+The move, which will begin next year, will likely cause big shifts of money into mainland Chinese stocks by mutual funds and other investors that track the index.

-MSCI has been considering including these A-shares in its index for years but had demurred until now due to a range of concerns, including their inaccessibility for global investors.
+MSCI has been considering including A-shares in its index for years but had demurred until now due to a range of concerns.
+China has since started a “Stock Connect” program that links mainland Chinese stocks with the Hong Kong market to make them more accessible, among other changes.

-TREASURY YIELDS: Bond prices dipped, which pushed their yields higher.
-The 10-year Treasury yield ticked up to 2.17 percent from 2.16 percent late Tuesday.
-The two-year yield rose to 1.36 percent from 1.35 percent, and the 30-year yield rose to 2.75 percent from 2.74 percent.
+TREASURY YIELDS: The 10-year Treasury yield dipped to 2.15 percent from 2.16 percent late Tuesday.
+The two-year yield rose was flat at 1.35 percent, and the 30-year yield fell to 2.72 percent from 2.74 percent.